nikkomiu/blog/content/guides/golang-graphql-ent/04-wire-gqlgen-to-ent.md

 The `UpdateNote(context.Context, int, model.NoteInput)` method is pretty straightforward and very similar to the `CreateNote(context.Context, model.NoteInput)` method except that we are updating instead of creating.

-The `DeleteNote(context.Context, int)` looks a bit more complex but it is still pretty simple.
+The `DeleteNote(context.Context, int)` looks a bit more complex, but it is still pretty simple.
 We try to delete it and if it doesn't exist we return false with no error, if there's an error we return false with the error, otherwise we return true and no error.
-This way we can determine if the delete is ok and it was actually performed.
+This way we can determine if the delete operation is ok, and it was actually performed.

+{{< commit-ref repo="nikkomiu/gentql" sha="f45ad5ff41a8d90d7c077b46d087b9e804eb7270" />}}

 ## Conclusion